Fresh Fig Bread

 For more yummy fig recipes look up Fig Preserves, Strawberry Fig Jam, Red Hot Fig Jam, Fig Pepper Jelly, and Fig Cake.

 Note: To keep figs fresher longer, immediately after picking, wash and spread out to thoroughly dry on a large towel.
-Store them in an open bowl in the refrigerator or seal them in a freezer bag to freeze them for making jams and/or preserving later.
+Store them in an open bowl in the refrigerator or seal them in a freezer bag to freeze for later use in making jams and/or preserving.

 Ingredients For Fresh Fig Bread